allproxy/allproxy/README.md

 ## Quick Start

 ### Node Version
-Version 10 or higher is required.
+Version 12 or higher is required.
 Use nvm to install the appropriate node version.

 ### Install AllProxy
-The AllProxy may be install from either NPM or GitHub.
+The AllProxy may be installed from [Releases](https://github.com/allproxy/allproxy/releases), [NPM](https://www.npmjs.com/package/allproxy), or cloning the repo.

 #### Install From NPM
 ```sh